ziutek/kasia.go/README.md

         }
     }

-More examples are in *examples* directory
+More examples are in *examples* directory.
+You need to install *web.go* for some of them:

+    $ goinstall github.com/hoisie/web.go

 There are a few methods/functions for Go template compatibility: